 While you may hear people suggest that you place your plant’s pot in a tub or saucer of water, we don’t recommend this method.
 This will keep your plant’s soil saturated, which can lead to fungal issues and root rot.
 Remember that overwatering is just as dangerous as underwatering!

 If you’ll be gone for more than a week, it’s a good idea to hire someone to care for your plants while you’re away.
+Especially if you have trickier flowers, such as caring for azaleas.
 While your plants won’t complain if someone hangs out with them reading stories and playing Mozart, this isn’t necessary.
 Having someone come by to water and check in on your plants once a week is generally sufficient.

 If you have multiple plants, it’s a good idea to leave some notes for your plant sitter.
 How often should they water each plant?
 Are there any specific issues they should watch out for?
 Do they need to place plants in your bathroom to give them a boost of humidity?